 - Add dry ingredients to the wet and mix until just combined.

 - Grease a 10" x 15" jelly roll pan.

-- Line the pan with waxed paper, and then grease and lightly flour the waxed paper.
+- Line the pan with parchment paper, and then grease and lightly flour the parchment paper.

 - Bake for 15 minutes or until set.
 (Cake cooks fast so watch carefully to avoid burning the edges!
-If the edges do get a little dark, you can use kitchen shearers to trim them and still easily remove the cake from the waxed paper.)
+If the edges do get a little dark, you can use kitchen shears to trim them and still easily remove the cake from the parchment paper.)

 - While cake is baking, generously sprinkle powdered sugar over a flour sack towel (or triple-layered paper towels), using a sieve or sifter.

 - Turn hot cake onto the towel.
-Remove waxed paper.
+Remove parchment paper.
 Trim off burnt or crusty edges.

 - Sprinkle more powdered sugar generously over the hot cake and quickly roll up with towel inside.

 - Let cake cool completely, about 30 minutes.
 (Use this time to prepare the filling.)

 - Combine cream cheese and butter, and using a hand mixer, whip until fluffy.

 - Add powdered sugar, a little at a time, to avoid a mess.